verrixkio/palindromeFinder/README.md

 ## Palindrome Finder :sunny:

 ### Description
-This method finds that nearest Palindrome to a given input number on the command line.
+This method finds thw nearest Palindrome to a given input number on the command line.

 Example:
 ```java